 Use the metaphor of a professional baseball player as a guideline for how to balance your SEO and PPC campaigns.
-Where when first learning to swing a bat, a novice ball player would have to focus intensely on the fundamentals of the motion and the specific technique.
+Where when first learning to swing a bat, a novice ballplayer would have to focus intensely on the fundamentals of the motion and the specific technique.
 You can conflate this with PPC ads, that focus on the tangible improvements of your ads.

-But once he’s developed into a full fledged professional stud, you’d think it odd if he focused that diligently on his fundamentals.
+But once he’s developed into a full-fledged professional stud, you’d think it odd if he focused that diligently on his fundamentals.
 In fact, it’s proven that the more an expert focuses on the minutia of his task, the worse he’ll perform.
 The “task” at hand here is keyword optimization and developing organic traffic.
-As your SEO campaign grows more expertise, you’ll want to rely less on your “fundamental” PPC ads to generate traffic, otherwise it’s just inefficient.
+As your SEO campaign grows more expertise, you’ll want to rely less on your “fundamental” PPC ads to generate traffic, otherwise, it’s just inefficient.

 Combining your SEO and PPC campaigns does more than account for the complicated balance of blended SERPs.
-There are several ways in which PPC research and data can inform your SEo campaigns, and many ways in which optimizing strategies usually reserved for SEO can be applied to PPC campaigns.
+There are several ways in which PPC research and data can inform your SEO campaigns, and many ways in which optimizing strategies usually reserved for SEO can be applied to PPC campaigns.
 The truth is that the two work better when blended together than they do when used in isolation.

 “Idle pages are the devil’s playthings.”

 So we’ve developed the roadmap of Google’s evolution and the blending of paid and organic search along with it.
 But the balancing act of SEM is like walking a tightrope in between two titans of the industry.
-How to we know we have the right balance between the two?
+How do we know we have the right balance between the two?
 And what are some common pitfalls that lead to the long plummet down to the bottom of the SERP?

 The two major pitfalls that will cause you to lose your balance are, thankfully, fairly easy to avoid.
 Issues usually arise with a blended campaign due to a lack of communication or a failure to play to either tactic’s strengths.

-If you aren’t using either tactic to inform the research of it’s counterpart, you may very well end up with overlapping keywords that are just burning a hole in your pocket.
+If you aren’t using either tactic to inform the research of its counterpart, you may very well end up with overlapping keywords that are just burning a hole in your pocket.
 Or, worse than that, you may be using SEO tactics on branded keywords that you could be capitalizing on far quicker with PPC ads.